isi95010/LuluMacOS/docs/README.md

    | framebuffer-portcount    | number | 2        |
    | enable-backlight-smoother| data   | 01000000 |

-   > **Warning** **These should be the only items `in PciRoot(0x0)/Pci(0x2,0x0)`.**
+   > **You are free to experiment with different `AAPL,ig-platform-id`'s but 06002616 works well**
 7. **`MacBookAir7,2` works with Mojave through Monterey.
 Anything before or after those MacOS versions is not covered here.**.
 You may find a better suited SMBIOS to mimic or for unsupported future OS versions.
 Experiment as you wish.
 8. You can use the standard VoodooPS2controller and VoodooPS2keyboard plugin with the [PS2 chromebook remapping SSDT sample](https://github.com/isi95010/LuluMacOS/blob/main/acpi/ssdt-chromebook-keys.dsl).
+There's no need to use a fork with custom maps in the kext.
-   - Keyboard backlight works with `SSDT-KBBL.aml` and can be found [here](https://github.com/isi95010/LuluMacOS/blob/main/acpi/SSDT-KBBL.dsl).
+   - Keyboard backlight dimming works with `SSDT-KBBL.aml` and can be found [here](https://github.com/isi95010/LuluMacOS/blob/main/acpi/SSDT-KBBL.dsl).
+The light may or may not come back on after sleeping, but you can use the key-command to dim it back up...
+This is a bonus feature after all.
-9. You can use SSDTTime to generate a fake EC (laptop verions), HPET (IRQ conflicts) and PNLF (requred for display backlight control).
+9. It's recommended to use SSDTTime to generate a fake EC (laptop verions), HPET (IRQ conflicts) and PNLF (requred for display backlight control).
 Be sure to copy any resulting rename patches from `oc_patches.plist` into your `config.plist` under `ACPI -> Patch`.
 10. Map your USB ports³ before installing using Windows.
 If you can't be bothered to install Windows, mapping can be done in WinPE.
 See [USBToolbox](https://github.com/USBToolBox).
 Remember you need the USBToolbox.kext *and* your generated UTBMap.kext.
 11. Snapshot (cmd +r) or (ctrl + r) your `config.plist`.